AGProjects/blink-qt/doc/readme.txt

 Blink
 -----

-This is the QT version of Blink, a state of the art, easy to use SIP client for Linux and Microsoft Windows.
+This is the Qt version of Blink, a state of the art, easy to use SIP client for Linux and Microsoft Windows.

 For MacOSX, see the Cocoa version available at the home site.